Download a printable version of the ‘Which bin to put it in?” brochure.

 Acceptable green bin items:

-Green bins are available at your building/property.
-Contact your property manager for more information.
+Green bins are available for multi-residential properties.
+Contact your property manager for more information or to get started.

 - All food